willmendesneto/ngx-feature-toggle/README.md

 - File information;
 - etc;

-After that, you can use the `featureToggle` components in your templates, passing the string based on the feature toggle configuration data.
+After that, you can use the `featureToggle` components and directives in your templates, passing the string based on the feature toggle configuration data.

 - `feature-toggle-provider`: Handle with feature toggle configuration in your application.
 It adds the default values of your enabled/disabled features;
-- `feature-toggle`: Handle with feature toggle check.
-So that, the component will be rendered/removed based on the feature toggle provider configuration;
+- `*featureToggle`: Directive that handles with feature toggle check.
+So that, the component will be rendered/removed based on the feature toggle configuration is enabled;
+- `*featureToggleWhenDisabled`: Directive that handles with feature toggle check.
+So that, the component will be rendered/removed when the feature toggle configuration is disabled;

 ```typescript
 import { Component } from '@angular/core';